ardanlabs/kit/auth/README.md

 ``` go
 const Collection = "auth_users"
 ```
-collection contains the name of the auth_users collection.
+Collection contains the name of the auth_users collection.